 Guidelines are available in the Center for Global Education; the application process is on line.

-Make an appointment to see Lynn Gaylord at the Center for Global Education, ext.
+Make an appointment to see Gretchen Young at the Center for Global Education, ext.
 4950.
 Program details are subject to change at the discretion of the Center for Global Education.

 Courses of Study

 - Contemporary Art History

 - History of Scientific Thought